-Join a local truffle hunter and his dogs on his daily truffle hunt, enjoy a delicious lunch of local specialties (including truffles, of course!) at the truffle hunter’s Agriturismo and learn about the history of truffles and truffle hunting.
+Join a truffle hunter and his dogs on their daily truffle hunt.
+Enjoy a delicious lunch of local specialties (including truffles, of course!) at the truffle hunter’s Agriturismo or local restaurant.
+Learn about the history of truffles and truffle hunting.

 More Information on the Truffle Hunting Excursions

-The truffle hunting trip usually lasts for around an hour and a half to two hours.
-After the truffle hunt, lunch will consist of local salamis and cheeses and truffle dishes prepared using truffles found by the truffle hunter.
+Our Truffle Hunting Trips (Private or Small Groups) usually lasts for around an hour and a half to two hours.
+After the truffle hunt, lunch will consist of local salamis and cheeses and truffle dishes, prepared using truffles found by the truffle hunter.
 It is also possible to combine the Truffle Excursion with a short Truffle Cooking Demonstration or proper Cooking Class.
 During the lesson you’ll be able to learn how locals clean, prepare and cook with truffles (making fresh egg pasta, for example).

-There are two main types of black truffles (“tartufi” in Italian) to be found in central Italy, the precious black truffle (Tuber melanosporum) and the summer black truffle (Tuber aestivum).
-The former is also known as the “Norcia”, “Spoleto” or “Périgord” truffle), which can be found from November to March.
+There are two main types of black truffles (“tartufi” in Italian) that you can find in central Italy: the precious black truffle (Tuber melanosporum) and the summer black truffle (Tuber aestivum).
+The former is also known as the “Norcia”, “Spoleto” or “Périgord” truffle and is “hunted” from November to March.
 The latter, only from May until November.
-Despite the truffle’s reputation as a precious ingredient, it is used extensively in rustic Italian cooking to add a special touch to simple dishes such frittata (a type of omelette) and strangozzi (a local pasta dish).
+Despite the truffle’s reputation as a precious ingredient, it is used extensively in rustic Italian cooking to add a special touch to simple dishes, such as frittata (a type of omelette) and strangozzi (a local pasta dish).

 Find out more information on truffles and truffle hunting.